 Note: The router user name and password are different from the user name and password for logging in to your Internet connection.
 For more information, see Types of Logins and Access on page 13.

 Upgrade the Firmware

-When you set up your router and are connected to the Internet, the router automatically checks for you to see if newer firmware is available.
+When you set up your router and connect to the Internet, the router automatically checks to see if newer firmware is available.
 If it is, a message is displayed on the top of the screen.
-For more information, see Upgrade the Router Firmware on page 75.